 The library building closed to patrons on April 2, 2020 and reopened via ID-card swipe to current Whitworth students, staff, and faculty on Wednesday, September 9, 2020.
 Summit lending has resumed.

-Reduced pandemic hours during fall and spring semesters are:
+Reduced pandemic hours during fall semester are:

 Details of note: